 - a.
 Appropriate engineering is required to ensure structures are sized and designed to provide adequate capacity (to pass various flood flows) and stability (bed, bed forms, footings and abutments). - b.
-Site-specific information (i.e. stream bed slope, type and size of stream bed material, stream type, existing natural or manmade barriers, etc.) shall be assessed to determine appropriate culvert design and to ensure management of water flows and aquatic life movement. - c.
+Site-specific information (i.e. stream bed slope, type and size of stream bed material, stream type, existing natural or manmade barriers, etc.) shall be assessed to determine appropriate culvert design and to ensure management of water flows and aquatic life movement.

+- c.
 Before replacing a culvert or other crossing structure with a larger structure it is essential that the replacement be evaluated for its impacts on downstream flooding, upstream and downstream habitat (in-stream habitat, wetlands), and potential for erosion and headcutting, and stream stability. - d.
 The dimension, pattern, and profile of the stream above and below the stream crossing shall not be permanently modified by changing the width or depth of the stream channel. - e.
 Additionally, it is recommended that the culvert bed slope remain consistent with the slope of the adjacent stream channel.
 Bankfull flows shall be accommodated through maintenance of the existing bankfull channel cross sectional dimensions within the culvert.
 Bankfull width is generally considered to be the top width at the stage where a stream begins to overtop its banks and spread into the floodplain. - f.
-Culvert replacement or maintenance projects shall, at a minimum, accommodate bankfull discharge.
-Culvert replacement shall be installed to match the existing depth of flow to facilitate the passage of aquatic organisms and movement of bedload.
-Culvert maintenance projects shall implement techniques to eliminate perched conditions caused by scour at the culvert outlet to accommodate aquatic organism passage and bedload transport if either are restricted. - g.
 The design and condition of a stream crossing determine whether a stream behaves naturally and whether aquatic life can migrate along the stream corridor.
 A well-designed crossing provides fish, salamanders, and other wildlife full access to the stream.
 Undersized crossings, shallow crossings, and crossings that are perched can be barriers to fish and wildlife.
 Adequate crossings span the stream and banks, maintain comparable water velocities, have a natural streambed, and create no noticeable change in the stream or river.
-For those projects where an

-- impediment (e.g. stream erosion, mechanical breakdown of existing crossings, or changes in the upstream or downstream channel shape) is found or proposed to impede the movement of aquatic life and water flows, the applicant must provide information as to how they will mitigate for those deficiencies.
-Mitigation measures may include, but are not limited to, baffles, weirs, roughened channels, and grade control structures. - h.
-When practicable, as recommended by the Ohio Environmental Protection Agency, bottomless or buried culverts are required when culvert size is greater than 48" in diameter.
-This condition does not apply if the culverts have a gradient of greater than 1% grade or installed on bedrock.
-A buried culvert means that the bottom 10% by dimension shall be buried below the existing stream bed elevation.
-The culvert shall be designed and sized to accommodate bankfull discharge and match the existing depth of flow to facilitate the passage of aquatic organisms.
-When practicable, culverts shall be installed at the existing streambed slope, to allow for the natural movement of bedload and aquatic organisms.
-If a bottomless culvert cannot be used, then the crossing should be designed and constructed to minimize adverse effects to aquatic life movements. - 8.
+For those projects where an impediment (e.g. stream erosion, mechanical breakdown of existing crossings, or changes in the upstream or downstream channel shape) is found or proposed to impede the movement of aquatic life and water flows, the applicant must provide information as to how they will mitigate for those deficiencies.
+Mitigation measures may include, but are not limited to, baffles, weirs, roughened channels, and grade control structures. - 8.
 Temporary Construction Access and Dewatering: Appropriate measures must be taken to maintain normal downstream flows and minimize flooding to the maximum extent practicable, when temporary structures, work, and discharges, including cofferdams, are necessary for construction activities, access fills, or dewatering of construction sites.
 Temporary fills must consist of materials, and be placed in a manner, that will not be eroded by expected high flows. - 9.
 Removal of Temporary Structures and Fills: Temporary structures must be removed, to the maximum extent practicable, after their use has been discontinued.
-Temporary fills must be removed in their entirety and the affected areas returned to preconstruction elevations.
+Temporary fills must be removed in their entirety and the affected areas returned as close as practicable to the pre-construction condition.
 The affected areas must be revegetated, as appropriate.
 All material removed must be placed at least 100 feet from any water of the United States, including wetlands, and adequately contained to prevent the return to any water of the United States, including wetlands.